Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Causal Roadmap

 \subsubsection{Data and Models - Application to ``Interventions" Study}

-The ``Interventions" Study is an RCT consisting of 441 i.i.d. observations of the following data generated by the causal model described above: covariates $W$, which includes intervention site, sex, ethnicity, age, Colorado Symptom Index (CSI) score (a measure of psychiatric symptoms), level of substance use, Level of Service Inventory (LSI) score (a measure of risk for future re-offending), number of prior adult convictions, most serious offense, Treatment Motivation Questionnaire (TMQ) score (a measure of internal motivation for undergoing treatment), and substance use level; the randomized treatment $A$, which is either a manualized Cognitive Behavioral Intervention for people criminal justice system (abbreviated CBT; $A=1$) or treatment as usual (TAU), which is mostly psychiatric or correctional services ($A=0$); and a binary outcome $Y$ of recidivism, an indicator that the person was not re-arrested over a minimum period of one year.
+The ``Interventions" Study is a randomized controlled trial (RCT) consisting of 441 i.i.d. observations of the following data generated by a process described by the causal model described above: covariates $W$, which includes intervention site, sex, ethnicity, age, Colorado Symptom Index (CSI) score (a measure of psychiatric symptoms), level of substance use, Level of Service Inventory (LSI) score (a measure of risk for future re-offending), number of prior adult convictions, most serious offense, Treatment Motivation Questionnaire (TMQ) score (a measure of internal motivation for undergoing treatment), and substance use level; the randomized treatment $A$, which is either a manualized Cognitive Behavioral Intervention for people criminal justice system (abbreviated CBT; $A=1$) or treatment as usual (TAU), which is mostly psychiatric or correctional services ($A=0$); and a binary outcome $Y$ of recidivism, an indicator that the person was not re-arrested over a minimum period of one year.
 Table \ref{table_descriptives} shows the distribution of the data.